 Key Takeaways

-Working capital is the difference between current assets of the firm and its current liabilities.
+- Working capital is the difference between the current assets of the firm and its current liabilities.

-The formula to calculate working capital is Working Capital = Current Assets – Current Liabilities.
+- The formula to calculate working capital is Current Assets – Current Liabilities.

-Working capital, sometimes also referred to as net working capital, is the difference between current assets of the firm and its current liabilities.
+Working capital, sometimes also referred to as net working capital, is the difference between the current assets of the firm and its current liabilities.
 It’s a common way to check how well a company is doing in the short term.
+In the corporate finance language, the term “current” means a period of one year or less.

 Current Assets: Cash, Accounts Receivable/Customers’ Unpaid Bills, and Inventories of Raw Materials and Finished Goods.
 These are things a company owns that they plan to use or sell within one year as part of their regular business.